highrollerBTC/SR-ROS/README.md

    - **Description:** These contracts allow you to stake your NFTs and earn rewards in ROCK.
 The longer you stake, the more rewards you accumulate.
 It's a simple yet powerful staking platform that can be extended to future collaborations with other communities.
    - **Use Cases:** For communities wishing to offer a staking mechanism for their NFTs that produces linear rewards over time.

+   - Testnet working.
-   - Testnet and Mainnet working
+   - Mainnet Launched - Testing

 ### 3. **SendLiSAMainnet & SendLiSATestnet**
    - **Description:** SendLiSA is a self-monitored and maintained vault for LiSTX.
 It acts as a one-way funnel into ROCK, periodically allowing a small percentage of LiSTX to be swapped into ROCK.
 This drives perpetual demand by funneling these funds into further parts of the ecosystem like SwapForStakeNBurn.
    - **Use Cases:** This contract can be used to maintain perpetual demand for your token by consistently converting assets into ROCK (or another token of your choice) for further use within the ecosystem.

+      - Testnet working.
-   - Testnet and Mainnet working
+   - Mainnet Launched - Testing

 ### 4. **SwapForStakeNBurnMainnet & SwapForStakeNBurnTestnet**
    - **Description:** A contract that allows anyone to swap LiSTX into ROCK, then either burns the ROCK or sends it to the StakeForROCK contract.
 This serves as a decentralized, perpetual demand mechanism to keep ROCK scarce and valuable.
    - **Use Cases:** Ideal for community tokens to create ongoing buy pressure, reduce circulating supply, or drive staking pools.

+      - Testnet working.
-   - Testnet and Mainnet working
+   - Mainnet Launched - Testing

 ### 5. **Lending**
    - **Description:** A temporary lending protocol based on Hiro's sample code, which provides a foundation for building out decentralized finance features.
 This contract can be expanded for DeFi use cases specific to your community's memecoin.